elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >             + exit 0
 >
 >
->         We can see every step of the build process, and we notice that the &#8216;-1.0&#8242; suffix of the directory is very important and the build process actually depends on it.
-Now let&#8217;s checkout our newly created rpm:
+>         We can see every step of the build process, and we notice that the '-1.0' suffix of the directory is very important and the build process actually depends on it.
+Now let's checkout our newly created rpm:
 >
 >             [root@rhel1 ~]# rpm -qip rpmbuild/RPMS/i386/myrpm-1.0-1.el6.i386.rpm
 >             Name        : myrpm                        Relocations: (not relocatable)